frhl/frhl.github.io/about.md

 ## Publications

-Lassen et al. 2020, Genoppi: an open-source software for robust and standardized integration of proteomic and genetic data,[biorxiv](https://www.biorxiv.org/content/10.1101/2020.05.04.076034v1) (under review)
+Lassen et al. 2020, Genoppi: an open-source software for robust and standardized integration of proteomic and genetic data, [biorxiv](https://www.biorxiv.org/content/10.1101/2020.05.04.076034v1) (in review)

 <br>